senzing-garage/sz-sdk-python-grpc/README.md

     ```

    **Note:** In this example, `SENZING_TOOLS_DATABASE_URL` specifies a file *inside* the container.
-   Thus it is temporal and will be deleted when the container is killed.
+   Thus the database is temporal and will be deleted when the container is killed.

 1. In a separate window, start an interactive python session.
    Example: